-Thanks to shows like Game of Thrones and The Witcher, the fantasy genre is experiencing a bit of a renaissance.
+Thanks to shows like Game of Thrones and The Witcher, the fantasy genre is exploding.
 With Netflix at the height of its production and curation powers, the company is making and programming fantasy content like never before.
 While dragons, orcs, swords, and magic all come to mind with the genre, let’s not forget that fantasy has many branches.

 All the movies on our list have some sort of fantastical element, but not all of them take place in a traditional fantasy setting.
 In fact, some of them are indistinguishable from the real world, aside from one or two elements.
-Here are the best fantasy movies currently streaming on Netflix through October.
+We’ve journeyed through the mystical libraries of Netflix to uncover the best of the best in fantasy that Netflix has to offer.
+Here are the best fantasy movies currently streaming on Netflix through November.

 Choose a genre